-In the late 1800s, a 20-something amateur writer establishes his habit, managing to get published short works of fiction, tales of mystery, and the occasional theatre review.
+In the late 1800s, a 20-something amateur writer establishes his writing habit and manages to get published short works of fiction, tales of mystery, and the occasional theatre review.
 One of his more favorable reviews lands him a meeting with Henry Irving, then the most famous stage actor of his time.
-Irving owns the Lyceum Theatre, and by using his skill—the captivating, hypnotic power of the actor's craft—convinces our writer to take the job of running it.
+Irving owns the Lyceum Theatre, and through his chief skill—the captivating, hypnotic power of the actor's craft—convinces our writer to take the job of running it.

-The writer will be employed under this man for almost 30 years, during which he will eventually write a horror fiction novel—a detailed work of catharsis—hinting at his decades of servitude, of tolerating the pettiness, vanity and soul-sucking plight under the thumb of a narcissist boss.
+The writer will be employed under Irving for almost 30 years, during which he will eventually write a horror fiction novel—a detailed work of catharsis—hinting at his decades of servitude, of tolerating the pettiness, vanity and his soul-sucking plight under the thumb of a narcissist boss.
 The novel will have been well received.
 Named “Dracula”, it will have put Bram Stoker, now a 52-year old writer, on the map as an instant sensation.

 Stoker is one among many so-called “late bloomers” who quietly arrived at success much later than others in the field.
 In doing so his example attacked two of the pervasive ideas about the pursuit of a worthy artistic goal—whether “instant success” is ever instant, or that there’s a time limit to pursuing success.

 At a time in history when the average lifespan in modern society is longer than ever before, my friend's perspective is a sharp contrast to, for example, Leonard Cohen who became serious about his art while in his 30s, or Edward Hopper who began to get noticed in his 40s.
 Bonnie Raitt was in her 40s, as was Toni Morrison.
-Dr. Seuss was in his early 40s when—after being rejected by publishers over 20 times—started on the course to becoming a household name.
-Composer Philip Glass, and his then partner Steve Reich had a moving company together well into their 30s before they started to make an impression anywhere.
-These people are called “late bloomers”: creative people whose life's work took off when most people might have given up or dialed down their pursuit.
+Dr. Seuss was in his early 40s when—after being rejected by publishers over 20 times—started on a course to becoming a household name.
+Composer Philip Glass, and his then partner in business Steve Reich, had a moving company together well into their 30s before they started to make an impression anywhere.
+These people are often called “late bloomers”: creative people whose life's work took off when most people might have given up or dialed down their pursuit.

 Curiosity is the beginning of a lifetime asking the “right questions”, and it becomes a way around the invisible forces that will shrink you to be simply functional.
-If you were ever that kid who “asked too many questions”, you were doing something right: exercising a muscle that would eventually help give your life purpose, or at least a legitimate pursuit of meaning on your own terms.
+If you were ever that kid who “asked too many questions”, you were doing something right: exercising a muscle that might eventually help give your life purpose, or at least a legitimate pursuit of meaning on your own terms.
 If you weren't that kid, then you should know it's a learnable skill, and worth learning.

 But count yourself lucky if you're a late-bloomer.
 We only call them “late bloomers” because it's how people—the majority—categorize those among us that don't arrive on a predictable schedule.
-If you've been working on yourself, realize that your biggest advantage is that you have a self to work on.
+If you've been working on yourself, realize that your biggest advantage is that you actually have a self to work on.
 Most people don't—they were stripped of any originality or curiosity by the time they graduated high school, if not before.
 They started to pay up, long before they were invoiced for a life of certainty and the shallow clarities that comes with it.
 You instead followed your own light down the end of a tunnel—small though it was—on your own adventure, and you've lived to tell the story.
 And you're just getting started.

 PHOTO: 81st St Station.,Museum of Natural History2018, New York City.